Why, hello, darling sweetie pie! 🙂

 It’s not enough to say “Yep, those are my priorities!”, and then just leave them as they are and go with the flow.

-Name your goals
+Name and plan your goals

 Whether you’ll set the goals just for the day ahead or maybe for the next year is up to you, though.